2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Examples

 where the sums run over vertices $v$ and plaquettes $p$ of the honeycomb lattice.
 The quasiparticle excitations in above model exhibits $\FZ(\CS)$-topological order. \cite{KK12} outlines a construction of all possible boundaries and defects in Levin-Wen models.

-Like the Toric code example \ref{section:toric_code}, a local 1d condensable algebra should be a combination of charge and flux operators restrict on the neighborhood of an 1d region.
-And we propose that taking the left/right center to obtain the 2d condensable algebra are again to directly expand the 1d condensable algebra into the left/right bulk.
-In our future works, we would explicitly give a construction of 1d condensable algebras similar to the intertwiners constructed in \cite{LFHSV21}.
+Like the Toric code Example \ref{section:toric_code}, a local 1d condensable algebra should be a combination of charge and flux operators restrict on the neighborhood of a 1d region.
+And we propose that taking the left/right center to obtain the 2d condensable algebra are again to directly expand the 1d condensable algebra into the left/right bulk such the subalgebras' half braidings from left/right bulk are compatible with their algebraic multiplications.
+It is possible to explicitly give a construction of 1d condensable algebras similar to the intertwiners constructed in \cite{LFHSV21}.
 And show their left and right centers meet with the construction of 2d condensable algebras that give a 2d condensation of Levin-Wen systems \cite{CGHP23} based on the extended Levin-Wen models of \cite{HGW18}.
+The difficulty lies on how to define algebraic multiplications of 1d condensable algebras.

 Now we give some simple examples of fusion symmetry which can be realized by Levin-Wen model.